 Maps of the Pannonian Sea

 Wikipedia displays several different maps of the Pannonian Sea.
 They offer an excellent overall picture of the Pannonian sea extent.
-However, I wanted to try and create a bit more detailed map of the Pannonian Sea.
+However, I wanted to create a more detailed map of the Pannonian Sea.
 I started with the maps from Wikipedia and traced them on top of the present-day countries and geographical features.

 I started with this map.